Psychotherapy and Mental Health Counseling in New York

 Book a free 15-minute phone consultation.

-We look forward to hearing from you!
-Before we start, our intake specialist conducts a 15-minute phone consultation to verify your insurance status, and match you with a psychotherapist that meets your need.
+We’re excited to hear from you!
+To get started, our intake specialist will schedule a quick 15-minute phone consultation to verify your insurance and match you with the therapist who’s the best fit for your needs.

-If this is an emergency, call 911 or 1-888-NYC-WELL to speak to a crisis counselor for.
+If this is an emergency, please call 911 or reach out to a crisis counselor at 1-888-NYC-WELL.
+We’re here for you!

-To verify your insurance coverage, we encourage you to email us using the form below.
+To verify your insurance coverage, please email us using the form below.
 For all other inquiries, we respond within 48 business hours.